microsoft/fluent-ui-react/specs/Menu.md

 Similarly Submenus should control their open state through context.

 #### Discussion:
-This is a large departure from the way that both Fluent and Fabric implement menus but it is more in line with the way a lot of other frameworks menus work.
+This is a large departure from the way that both Fluent UI and Fabric implement menus but it is more in line with the way a lot of other frameworks menus work.
 Additionally I believe it gives a lot more flexibility through composition which removes some of the pressure to add many props.

 There should be a lot more discussion to see if this relaxed approach to props is appropriate.
 Additionally it could make SplitButton menu items difficult to implement.

 ### Conversion Plan:
-#### Fabric to Fluent:
+#### Fabric to Fluent UI:

 ##### Menu
 | Action to take/taken | Property transitioned? | Breaking change? | Codemod/Shim created? |